econia-labs/econia/README.md

     aptos init
     ```
     * Note that this will go faster if [adding a precompiled binary] to `~/.cargo/bin` rather than installing via `cargo`
-    * If the precompiled binary has not been released yet, additionally consider installing from Git, a method that does not always require rebuilding intermediate artifacts (see same resource for instructions)
+    * If the precompiled binary has not been released yet, additionally consider installing from Git, a method that does not always require rebuilding intermediate artifacts (see same resource for instructions, noting that building from binary can take up plenty of disk space inside of the `aptos-core` directory)

 1. Now you should be able to run all Move tests: